datasciee/datasciee.github.io/_posts/2017-07-05-volunteers_needed.md

 Datasci.ee operates on top of [Jekyll](https://jekyllrb.com/) and a very basic [template](https://github.com/jekyll/minima) with some modifications -- see the public [GitHub repo](github.com/datasciee/datasciee.github.io).

-**Tasks**: review and rewrite the the website to make sure it works on all devices, looks consistently good, and is easy to navigate.
+**Tasks**: review and rewrite the the website to make sure it works on all devices, works consistently well, and is easy to share.
 This can be as simple as choosing a good Jekyll theme and customising it a bit.
 Most choices are up to you but we'd need to synchronise on the important stuff.

 **Effort**: 5-20 hours *total*.